Guide to Starting an Academic Program in Communication Sciences and Disorders (CSD)

 Verifying Eligibility Conditions for Candidacy

 The CAA has identified specific eligibility conditions for the institution of higher education and for the program that must be met for an application for candidacy to be considered.
-The CAA will review applications for candidacy (or preaccreditation) from newly developed entry-level graduate degree programs that meet all institutional and programmatic eligibility requirements, which are fully described in the Candidacy Manual.
+The CAA will review applications for candidacy (or preaccreditation) from newly developed entry-level graduate degree programs that meet all institutional and programmatic eligibility requirements, which are fully described in Chapter X Eligibility and Program Development of the Accreditation Handbook.

 Developing programs must keep in mind the schedule of events and required components of the accreditation process and how they are configured within the overall timeline to launch the program.
 Submission of an application for candidacy to the CAA will fall between major milestones of the program-receipt of final approval by the state or other authorizing body and the matriculation of the first graduate students in the new program.
 Also note that the institution of higher education that houses the graduate program must hold full accreditation from the relevant regional accrediting body.